nginx/unit-docs/source/howto/source.rst

       .. list-table::

          * - :samp:`--config=pathname`
-           - Pathname of the :program:`python-config` script invoked to configure the Python module.
+           - Pathname of the :program:`python-config` script used to set up the resulting module.

              The default is :samp:`python-config`.